 Couples should always come in before they think they should, because research shows that couples typically wait too long to seek support, allowing problems to cause more damage than they need to.
 We are strong believers in pro-active couples therapy that improves already-good relationships, helps take them to the next level, and protects them against issues becoming major problems.

-John’s passion for working with couples come from his own journey of experiencing neglect in childhood and learning the power of healthy relationships in his adult life.
+John’s passion for working with couples come from his own journey of experiencing neglect and difficult relationships in childhood and then learning the power of healthy relationships in his adult life.
 No matter your issues, we’ve heard it all, and we’re ready to support you in reaching your relationship goals.
 Good or bad, relationships are some of the most meaningful experiences we have in life.
 It is worth investing time and energy into having the best versions of them we can have.
+Our associate therapists are also passionate about helping couples deepen love and improve communication, and have specific training in couples therapy.

-In addition, recent research recommends couples work as an effective way to work on individual issues, as our issues often arise and are magnified in close relationships.
-Our culture can promote the notion of working on our issues individually, but we know now that issues are often more easily resolved when worked on together by a strong partnership.
+In addition to the relationship benefits that can result from couples therapy, recent research recommends couples work as an effective way to work on individual issues, as our issues often arise from and are magnified in close relationships.
+Our culture at times promotes the notion of working on our issues individually, but even individual issues can sometimes be more effectively addressed when worked on together by a strong partnership.
 That is because the brain is wired for relationship, and we learn things more easily when such growth is supported day in and day out by those we share our lives with.
 Couples work also has the added benefit of improving fun and reducing stress in the home environment, which pays huge dividends to all family members.

 Couples therapy has seen an explosion in new, ground-breaking research over the last 15 years.
 Improved brain-imaging technology, attachment research, nervous system insights as they relate to trauma, and studies on how to most effectively help our minds ‘learn new tricks’ have led to radical shifts in couples counseling.
 Gone are the 1970s approaches that emphasized structured communication and the therapist teaching each person how to behave or not to behave.
 Or even approaches that place the couples therapist in a mediator position, determining right and wrong.
 The new models of couples counseling focus on practicing new responses live in session and helping each partner understand the other’s automatic reactions in order to increase safety, understanding and love.